mmari0c/ios101-capstone-project/readme.md

 ## App Overview

 ### **Description**
-Daily Wins gives users a dedicated space to celebrate small positive moments—such as making their bed, going for a walk, or finishing an assignment.
+Daily Wins gives users a dedicated space to celebrate small positive moments such as making their bed, going for a walk, or finishing an assignment.
 Each win is logged with a title, timestamp, optional notes, and optional image.
 Over time, users can review their wins, see summaries, and maintain streaks.

 ### **Evaluation**
 Daily Wins is: